Los Padres National Forest: Management

-The U.S. Forest Service decided in May 2020 to thin 755 acres of land to reduce wildfire risk most of which is within the national forest.
-The decision memo states the project aims to “to improve forest health by reducing mortality risk, provide safe and effective locations from which to perform fire suppression operations, to slow the spread of a wildland fire”.
-The site is roughly 30 miles north of Ojai in the Reyes Peak area on Pine Mountain in Ventura County.
+The U.S. Forest Service decided in May 2020 to thin 755 acres of land to reduce wildfire risk, most of which is within the national forest.
+The decision memo states the project aims to "to improve forest health by reducing mortality risk, provide safe and effective locations from which to perform fire suppression operations, to slow the spread of a wildland fire".
+The Reyes Peak Forest Health and Fuels Reduction Project is roughly 30 miles north of Ojai in the Reyes Peak area on Pine Mountain in Ventura County.
 Seven environmental groups, the city of Ojai and Ventura County filed three lawsuits in federal court in April 2022 to stop the brush clearance and logging operation.
+The suit was dismissed with prejudice on July 19, 2023 by a federal judge.

 Access

 Due to the fire risk, there are seasonal restrictions on building fires.
 Some portions of the forest are closed entirely to public entry during the peak fire season, which usually extends from around June 1 to mid-November.

 A National Forest Adventure Pass is required for parking in most locations of the Los Padres National Forest, as well as other National Forests in Southern California.
 The pass is not required in the Monterey Ranger District including Ventana Wilderness and Silver Peak Wilderness.

 Restrictions were put in place at times during the COVID-19 pandemic due to crowded conditions in which people were unable to social distance and also the resulting litter and human waste that was left behind.